Skyrim07/SKCell/docs/README.md

 -   Brush smoothness is now correctly computed in SKSpriteEditor
 -   Fixed naming issues in some scripts
 -   Added new comments for some methods
+    <br>v1.2.1
+    - Added blend mode adjustments for SKImageProcessing
+    - Fixed issues with *update on play* for SKImageProcessing
+    <br>v1.2.2
+    - Aded SKAssetReferencer: find all references of an asset!
+Available at right clicking any asset -> SKAssetReferencer
+    - Added *play on start* function to SKDialoguePlayer
+    - Added *SentenceNextStep()* method to SKDialoguePlayer

 <b>v1.1.0</b>
 -   The Inventory update!
 Introducing SKInventory: a powerful inventory system with an editor database and customizable UI panels.